SCHOLAR project logo

 Child reading from a children's book

-Project SCHOLAR will engage students struggling with reading in first and second grade, especially those with disabilities.
+Project SCHOLAR will engage students struggling with reading in first through third grade, especially those with disabilities.
 Using proven literacy curriculum, we hope that this system, once designed and tested here in North Carolina, will be able to be used across the country.

 FOLLOW THE PROJECT